-The Hertfordshire Music Hub Board Safeguarding and Inclusion Subgroup uses its knowledge and experience to champion safeguarding and equality, diversity and inclusion.
+The Hertfordshire Music Hub Board Inclusion Committee (Subgroup)

+The Committee uses its knowledge and experience to champion equality, diversity, and inclusion.
 It has its own Terms of Reference which are approved by the Music Hub Board.
-The Subgroup offers strategic advice and guidance to Hertfordshire Music Service on safeguarding and inclusion practice and culture, in support of its role as Hub Lead Organisation in the Hertfordshire Music Hub.
-The Subgroup scrutinises policies and plans, offering constructive challenge and holding Hertfordshire Music Service to account.
+The Committee offers strategic advice and guidance to Hertfordshire Music Service on inclusion practice and culture, in support of its role as Hub Lead Organisation in the Hertfordshire Music Hub.
+The Committee scrutinises policies and plans, offering constructive challenge and holding Hertfordshire Music Service, as the HLO, to account.